B

 • Fertilization: Male black crappies fertilize the eggs by releasing milt over the eggs.
 The males then guard the eggs.

-The average lifespan of black crappie is 5-8 years, although some of these fish can live up to 10 years in the wild.
+The average lifespan of black crappie is 5 to 8 years, although some of these fish can live up to 10 years in the wild.
 Various factors, including environmental conditions, availability of food, and fishing pressures, influence the lifespan of black crappies.
 For example, juvenile black crappies face higher mortality rates due to predation, while adult black crappies are more vulnerable to fishing pressures and changes in their habitat.

 Fishing and Cooking